cameronhill1/Skill-of-Living/recs.md

 - The Body Keeps the Score, Van der Kolk -

+- Flow, Csikszentmihalyi - Or perhaps something by Steven Kotler.
+"Flow" is the book that represent the original research on Flow state psychology and launched a movement, and Kotler is at the forefront of exploring that movement 2-3 decades later.
+Stealing Fire is supposed to be a good one, though I have not read it - I thoroughly enjoyed his free e-book on his site though.
+Very practical, very deep, I'd highly recommend (that's where I got the "flow cycle" from, and later saw how it was quite important).

-They'll^ give you a pretty good head start on most everything in life, I'd imagine...
+They'll give you a pretty good head start on most everything in life, I'd imagine...
 They kinda feed into everything else, from health to relationships to work and business...
 That being said, here are some additional recs...

 ### Human nature, life